Raoul-Jadhav/spamdetection/README.md

 <h3>Code Part-2</h3>
 Cleaning the messages/data
+<h5>Here for data cleaning, PorterStammer is used for stemming purpose, data is cleaned by applying regular expression.</h5>
+<h5>StopWords helps to remove all the stopwords present in sentances.</h5>
+<h5>Corpus is our new cleanned sentances data ready to create vectors.</h5>
 <img src="Corpus.png" alt="">

 <h3>Code Part-3</h3>
 Creating the Bag of Words model
+<h5>Here the corpus is passed to CountVectorizer from sklearn</h5>
+<h5>Sentences are created as vectors to understand by the algorithm.</h5>
 <img src="BagOfWords.png" alt="">

 <h3>Code Part-4</h3>
 Model Building & prediction
+<h5></h5>
 <img src="Model.png" alt="">

 # Screens